How the Tea Party Transformed American Politics

 In the summer of 2011, I attended a meeting of Dixon’s city council.
 The cities and counties of the western Piedmont were forming a regional transportation authority, or consortium, to address their changing transportation needs, and the group wanted to recruit Dixon as a member.
 The question of the city’s participation was to be the main topic at the city council meeting.

-Dixon also contained a small but active local Tea Party group—the Adams County Tea Party*—which regarded regional transportation planning as an ominous and sinister plot to undermine their freedom.
+Dixon also contained a small but active local Tea Party group—the Adams County Tea Party—which regarded regional transportation planning as an ominous and sinister plot to undermine their freedom.
+To protect the privacy of my informants, I’ve used the fictitious names Dixon and Adams County Tea Party throughout this piece.
 They—in accord with many Tea Partyists around the nation—viewed local land-use management, regional planning, and sustainable development as efforts guided by a set of United Nations regulations called Agenda 21.

 Agenda 21, an action plan that emerged from the 1992 U.N.
 Conference on Environment and Development (or Earth Summit), offers voluntary sustainable-development guidelines for governments at the local and national levels.
 By 2011, Tea Party members around the nation were familiar with Agenda 21 because Tea Partyists had been circulating warnings about it through social media since 2009.
 They saw Agenda 21 as a plot by which transnational organizations were attempting to undermine the autonomy of local, regional, and national governments.
 According to Tea Partyists, such schemes would change their communities by mandating dense housing, limiting automobile use, and imposing social equity, as defined by Agenda 21.
 Social equity was seen as being dangerously similar to social justice, which—thanks to Tea Party prophet Glenn Beck—came to imply tyrannical social engineering.